Skip to Content

-So, hopefully, this guide will answer all of your questions and concerns about hiking Mount Etna, whether guided or independently.
+Hopefully, this guide will answer all your questions and concerns about hiking Mount Etna, with or without a guide.
 Anyway, let’s start by looking at Mount Etna hiking tours.

 You should also check out the nearby Monti Sartorius and Alcantara Gorge